liborty/indxvec/README.md

 use indxvec::Vecops;
 ```

 The methods of this trait are applicable to all generic slices `&[T]` (the data).
 Thus they will work on all Rust primitive numeric end types, such as f64.
-They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, `PartialOrd` and/or `Clone`, are  implemented for `T`.
+They can also work on slices holding any arbitrarily complex end type `T`, as long as the required traits, `Ord` and/or `Clone`, are  implemented for `T`.
 The methods are too numerous to list here, please see their declarations in `lib.rs` and their source in `vecops.rs`.

 ## Trait Mutops